Chart Color Schemes

 South Nowra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-South Nowra's dwelling structure in its latest Census evaluation showed 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 87.8% houses and 12.2% other dwellings.
-South Nowra's home ownership rate was 23.1%, with mortgaged dwellings at 41.6% and rented ones at 35.3%.
-The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $398, compared to Non-Metro NSW's $350.
-Nationally, South Nowra's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+South Nowra's dwelling structure, as per the latest Census in 2016, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 87.8% houses and 12.2% other dwellings in the same year.
+Home ownership in South Nowra was at 23.1%, with mortgaged dwellings at 41.6% and rented ones at 35.3%.
+The median monthly mortgage repayment in South Nowra was $2,000, higher than Non-Metro NSW's average of $1,733 recorded in 2018.
+Weekly rent figures for South Nowra were $398 in 2018, compared to Non-Metro NSW's $350.
+Nationally, South Nowra's mortgage repayments exceeded the Australian average of $1,863 in 2017-18, while rents surpassed the national figure of $375 in the same period.

 Frequently Asked Questions - Housing